-- Breakage fees or cash shortages you must pay to your employer; - Fees or income included in your PA-taxable compensation on your Form W-2 that you are required to pay to your employer as a condition of employment; - Costs incurred by blind employees to pay readers who assist them in performing their job duties; - Business gifts must be ordinary, necessary, reasonable, and actually incurred for business purposes.
+- Breakage fees or cash shortages you must pay to your employer; - · Fees or income included in your PA-taxable compensation on your

+- Form W-2 that you are required to pay to your employer as a condition of employment; - Costs incurred by blind employees to pay readers who assist them in performing their job duties; - Business gifts must be ordinary, necessary, reasonable, and actually incurred for business purposes.
 Pennsylvania does not follow federal percentage limits on such expenses.

 CAUTION: You may be a statutory employee for federal purposes.
 However, PA law does not have a similar provision.
 As a statutory employee, you may have to claim your income as compensation and your expenses on PA Schedule UE.
-For more information on statutory employees see Chapter 7 of the PA PIT Guide found on the department's website.
+For more information on statutory employees see the PA Personal Income Tax Guide - Gross Compensation section found on the department's website.
 As an employee, you must claim your expenses on PA Schedule UE.
 If you are self-employed, you must report your business activity on Line 4 of your PA-40 and enclose the necessary PA Schedule C.

-15. Total Miscellaneous Expenses.
+Total Miscellaneous Expenses.
 Enter the total of the miscellaneous expenses you listed.

-If you do not have expenses for your office or work area (Part D), moving (Part E), education (Part F), or depreciation (Part G), complete Side 1, and include your allowable unreimbursed employee business expenses on Line 1b of your PA-40.
+If you do not have expenses for your office or work area (Section IV), moving (Section V), education (Section VI), or depreciation (Section VII), complete Side 1, and include your allowable unreimbursed employee business expenses on Line 1b of your PA-40.